AN ISLAND BOUGHT FOR A PRICE!

 HIGH TAXES FOR ALL

-The Knights Templar wanted to generate new funds for their ongoing crusading activities.
-They began extracting whatever wealth they could from Cyprus by aggressively implementing higher taxes and tolls on key trade routes that ran through the island.
-Descent once again began to fester amongst the local Cypriots and they would eventually declare an open revolt just as they did under the previous rule.
-The Knights Templar, in true Crusader fashion, met local resistance with violent force.
-This led to yet more civil war and strife on the island.
+The Knights Templar in Cyprus wanted to generate as much new funds as possible for their ongoing crusading activities.
+They aggressively implementing higher taxes and tolls on key trade routes that ran through the island.
+They also confiscated huge swaithes of land causing descent amongst the local Cypriot heirachy.
+This eventually led to the latter declaring an open revolt, just as they did under the previous rule.
+The Knights Templar responded in true Crusader fashion and attempted to put down all rebellion with violent force.
+This led to the acceleration of a state of civil war and strife throughout the island.

 A WHOLESALE MASSACRE